When you are shopping for cannabis products, you need to verify that it's clean, potent and as-described.

 Though THC-containing cannabis strains and products are becoming legal in some states, only products with less than 0.3% THC are permissible at the federal level.
 The 2018 Farm Bill legalized non-THC strains of Cannabis Sativa L. (hemp), allowing for the production and sale of hemp-derived CBD (Cannabidiol) products across America.
-Since CBD products are part of a rapidly growing market, numerous companies peddling CBD have sprung up seemingly overnight.
+Since CBD products are part of an emerging market, numerous companies peddling CBD have sprung up seemingly overnight.
 Unfortunately, regulations have not kept up with that speed.
-Curious if hemp is legal in your state, read our state by state breakdown here.

-But, if hemp products are being manufactured and used in a similar fashion as Cannabis products, why isn't lab-tested CBD a standard?
-Fortunately, despite the lack of regulation, many CBD companies have taken these necessary procedures upon themselves.
+Unlike Cannabis, Hemp does not have the same stringent lab-testing regulations.
+In order for any Cannabis product to be stocked and sold at a legal dispensary, it must be lab-tested by a third-party independent laboratory.
+Hemp products are being used in a similar fashion as Cannabis products, but why isn't lab-tested CBD a standard?
+Fortunately, despite the lack in regulation, many CBD companies have taken these necessary procedures upon themselves.

 What’s in a COA?